Amandagne/expense-tracker/README.md

 FEEL FREE TO CONTRIBUTE.
 I WOULD LIKE TO ADD MORE FEATURES IN THE FUTURE. also you can checkout my other repos and suggest what can be improved.

-## Delete button
-the delete button doesn't work for now.